 - Recovery – After your treatment, there is aftercare where you usually do some sort of outpatient therapy such as group or individual counseling while slowly being introduced back to your life.
 This is good because you have the chance to discuss how you are feeling, and practice what you’ve learned.

 The rehabilitation and treatment process from drug addiction is not easy, but sometimes the best things in life are worth the pain you go through to achieve them.
 You do not have to feel ashamed or hopeless, you can learn how to beat your addiction to Ambien in rehab and find new healthier ways to sleep and live.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Addressing Ambien Addiction